Understand Delirium, Causes, Symptoms, Causes & Treatment

 • Gets confused and doesn't know where they are

-• No longer recognize the people around them
+• They no longer recognize the people around them

 Prevention of Delirium

 Treating the conditions that cause delirium can lower its risk.
-In hospitalized people, avoiding or using a less dosage of sedatives, prompt treatment of metabolic condition and infections, and using reality counseling programs will reduce the risk of delirium in those at high risk.
+In hospitalized people, avoiding or using a lower dosage of sedatives, prompt treatment of metabolic conditions and infections, and using reality counselling programs will reduce the risk in those at high risk.

 Make an appointment just in few minutes - Call Us Now